Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 • What access controls and audit logging capabilities exist?

-• Do you support single sign-on (SSO) integration?
+• Do you support single sign-on (SSO)?

 • What data retention and deletion policies are in place?